 When safe use guidelines are not followed, especially when combustible and or flammable materials are being packed, accidents can occur resulting in injuries and even death.
-Whether you are filling, or discharging a bag, be sure to follow the guidelines below.
+When filling or discharging a bulk bag of any kind, be sure to follow these guidelines.

 For regular updates, subscribe to our blog by filling out the “Subscribe to our blog updates” form to the right.